tytydraco/yessleep/out/Fifteen_years_ago_something_impossible_happened_at_my_community_pool.md

 After twenty seconds, I truly thought I was dead.

-I guess it’s with some irony that I found air as soon as this thought came to mind.
+I guess it’s with some irony that I found air as soon as this came to mind.
 My body tumbled over and landed in a thin layer of water.
 I took a moment to cough up my guts, clutching my abdomen tightly.
 My vision swam.
 I could barely make out my surroundings.

 A corridor stretched before me, narrow and dark.
 The walls were lined with the same tiles that were in the pool I was apparently now below.
 Though, if there was a ceiling to this place, I couldn’t see it.